 Ask people who are in the industry if you are ready.
 Then ask what you need to improve so you can focus your education on where you are lacking.
-Ask what you are doing right so you don’t spend time over-educating yourself on topics that you are already good enough at.
+Ask what you are doing right, so you don’t spend time over-educating yourself on topics that you are already good enough at.

 As I said in the “Good Enough” section, you’d be surprised how little skill you need to get paid work.
-That’s one reason why networking is important.
+That’s one reason why networking is essential.
 Someone may need some artwork done that is well below the expectations of a large business or studio.
 That type of work provides valuable experience working with smaller clients and getting paid in low-stakes situations.

 Becoming a freelancer can take a very long time, especially if you are self-taught.
 Expect it to take years.